 - Comparison shopped(a few calls could save you hundreds on the exact same home or auto insurance policy you have now)

 #3.
 Know Your Spending Habits.

 There’s more to think about when you develop your own debt-free diet than just saving the most money.
-If you’d feel better knowing the roof over your head was actually yours, start by pre-paying as much as you can on your mortgage.
-True, you won’t save as much at 6% as you would at 17%, but peace of mind is worth a lot, too.
+If you’d feel better knowing the roof over your head is actually yours, start by pre-paying as much as you can on your mortgage.
+You won’t save as much at 6%, but peace of mind is worth a lot, too.
 And chances are you owe a lot more on your home loan than you do on a credit card.
 At least I sure hope that’s true!

 If immediate gratification will help keep you motivated, you can pay off credit card debt with another credit card that has a lower annual interest rate – preferably one that is 0% APR for the first year.

 For example, say you have a $150,000, 30-year mortgage at 6%.
 If you pre-pay $25 with every mortgage payment, you’ll save $14,606. $100 a month will save you $45,586 and $200 a month will save you $71,062!